-Advance your career and share your knowledge and expertise with colleagues by publishing an article in one of the NCCHC publications.
+Advance your career and share your knowledge and expertise with colleagues by publishing an article in one of NCCHC's publications.

 The correctional health field encompasses a wide spectrum of disciplines: medicine, nursing, dental, mental health, substance abuse, community health and social programs, reentry and discharge planning, and much more.
 With each there are programs focusing on prevention, chronic and acute care, wellness, and cost containment.
-We welcome manuscripts in all of these areas, as well as recent legal decisions and their implications, administrative management, and policy development.
-Another important topic is accountability for performance, both clinical and administrative, as this demand has increased in our field.
-We seek papers that present models or case studies of how to measure performance to ensure that objectives are being met.
+We welcome manuscripts in all of these areas, as well as recent legal decisions and their implications, administrative management, policy development, and performance improvement, both clinical and administrative.
+We also seek literature reviews, book reviews, case studies, and commentaries.

-Before undertaking the effort to write, we recommend that you provide a synopsis or outline of the proposed article so that we may determine whether it is of interest.
+Before writing an article, we recommend that you provide us with a synopsis or outline of the proposed article.
 If we accept your proposal, we will provide guidance to help you develop the article.
-Articles range from 800 to 1,500 words.
-The magazine strives for a conversational tone, avoiding highly academic, scientific and legal terminology.
+Articles generally range anywhere from 600 to 1,800 words.
+The magazine strives for a conversational tone, avoiding highly academic, scientific, and legal terminology.
+We do not use footnotes or in-text references.
 We assume that readers possess basic knowledge about correctional health care, so excessive background is omitted.
 We rely on contributors for their expertise in the subject, not their ability to submit a perfectly polished article.
 All articles are edited to ensure they meet the magazine’s format and style.
-Graphics such as photographs or figures can be used to augment the written material.

 Authors must indicate if their article has been submitted to any other publication.
 This is for information purposes only.
 CorrectCare does not require exclusive publication rights; however, original material appearing in CorrectCare is copyrighted by NCCHC.

-Articles should be submitted via email or computer disk, and should include each author’s name, credentials, professional affiliation, mailing address, telephone number and email address.
+Articles should be submitted via email and should include each author’s name, credentials, professional affiliation, telephone number, and email address.